Health screenings made simple

 • The second number is when the heart relaxes.
 That’s called diastolic pressure.*

-Over 70 percent of adults age 60 and older have high blood pressure.* This happens when the force of your blood is too strong.
+High blood pressure happens when the force of your blood is too strong.
 It can make your heart work harder than it needs to.
 It’s like blowing up a balloon with too much air — it can stretch and damage the balloon.

 It’s important to have your blood pressure checked every year.
 Your provider can do this at your covered annual wellness visit.
 If your BP is high or you have a chronic health condition, they may recommend testing at home too.
 You can use your CVS® brand health and wellness discount to get a blood pressure monitor.
 Learn more about using your discount here.